Building the PSI Tree

 ITreeNode interface, with the root node also implementing

-To identify the type of a node, the
+To identify the type of any node, the

 ITreeNode interface includes the